 |Show/hide different apps to different users on a Shared iPad.

 |When a user signs in on a Shared iPad, the user-assigned home screen layout applies to show/hide the apps as configured in Microsoft Intune.

 All apps assigned to the device show in Shared iPad temporary sessions.

 We recommend that you configure a setting only once for Shared iPad.
 Don't configure multiple values of a setting for a Shared iPad.
 If multiple values of a setting are configured, the setting that applies can't be pre-determined.
 If Intune does detect the conflict, it will apply the first setting assigned to the device.
-If a setting that is both device applicable and user applicable is assigned to an Azure AD device group and an Azure AD user group, the applied value of the setting is chosen by the operating system.
+If a setting that is both device applicable and user applicable is assigned to a Microsoft Entra device group and a Microsoft Entra user group, the applied value of the setting is chosen by the operating system.

 The following limitations exist in Intune for Shared iPad:

 - Disabled settings and system apps: A limited number of settings and system apps are available with Shared iPad.
 For more information about unavailable settings and apps, see Use Shared iPad with Managed Apple IDs.

 - App Store installations disabled: The App Store is available by default with Shared iPad, but app installation is disabled so users can't install apps from the App Store.
 We recommended disabling the App Store in an Intune configuration profile to avoid confusion with users.

 - Company Portal and available apps not supported: Intune Company Portal app and the Intune Company Portal website are not supported with Shared iPad.